Setting up network connectivity with IPsec gateways on your own using Yandex Cloud

 Create and configure VMs on the remote site

-Create a VM to act as a remote IPsec gateway.
+Create a VM you will use as a remote IPsec gateway.

 -